Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Introduction

 \section{Introduction}

-The stable Andrews-Curtis conjecture (sACC) is an intriguing problem closely related to the smooth 4-dimensional Poincare conjecture (sPC4) \cite{andrews1965free}.
-While sACC is believed to be false, no strong evidence has emerged.
-In this note, we propose an induction scheme that aims at establishing sACC in the affirmative.
+The stable Andrews--Curtis conjecture (sACC) is an intriguing problem closely related to the smooth 4-dimensional Poincar\'e conjecture (sPC4) \cite{andrews1965free}.
+While sACC is widely believed to be false, no strong evidence has emerged.
+In this paper, we propose an induction scheme that aims at establishing sACC in the affirmative.

-The sACC claims that the space of balanced presentations of the trivial group is connected by several stable Andrews-Curtis (sAC) moves.
+The sACC claims that the space of balanced presentations of the trivial group is connected by several stable Andrews--Curtis moves.
 Any presentation $P$ of a group $\pi$ leads to a natural 2-complex $K_P$ whose fundamental group is $\pi$.
 By general position, $K_P$ can be PL embedded into $\mathbb{R}^5$.
-If $K_P$ is contractible, then the boundary of a closed tubular neighborhood $N(P)$ of $K_P$ is a PL homotopy 4-sphere.
+If $K_P$ is contractible, then the boundary of a closed tubular neighborhood $N(P)$ of $K_P$ in $\mathbb{R}^5$ is a PL homotopy 4-sphere.
 The stable AC moves correspond to simple homotopy moves on $N(P)$, implying that if $P$ is trivial under stable AC moves, then $N(P)$ is a tubular neighborhood of a point and thus a PL 5-ball.
-It follows that the boundary PL homotopy 4-sphere $\partial N(P)$ of $N(P)$ is the standard 4-sphere, and thus counterexamples to sPC4 cannot arise this way.
+It follows that the boundary PL homotopy 4-sphere $\partial N(P)$ of $N(P)$ is the smooth standard 4-sphere, and thus counterexamples to sPC4 cannot be constructed in this way.

 In this paper, we study the topological version of sACC \cite{Wright1975}: that every contractible 2-complex 3-deforms to a point.
 Simple homotopy by expansion and collapse is a stronger form of homotopy equivalence.
 The Bing house with two rooms is a well-known example of a contractible complex that cannot be collapsed to a point.